dotnet/dotnet-docker/samples/aspnetapp/aspnet-docker-dev-in-container.md

 # Develop ASP.NET Core Applications in a Container

-Docker containers can provide a local .NET Core development environment without having to install anything on your machine.
-You can also use containers to augment a locally installed development environment with one that matches production.
-This scenario is useful if you develop on an operating system that is different than production.
-If you support multiple operating systems, then this approach can be even more useful.
+You can use containers to establish a .NET Core development environment with only Docker and optionally a code editor installed on your machine.
+The environment can be made to match your local machine, production or both.
+If you support multiple operating systems, then this approach might become a key part of your development process.

-You can [build container images to create your environment](README.md), as described in a Dockerfile.
-That's straightforward and the common use case with Docker.
+A common use case of Docker is to containerize an [application](README.md).
+You can define the environment necessary to run the application and even build the application itself within a Dockerfile.
 This document describes a much more iterative and dynamic use of Docker, defining the container environment primarily via the commandline. .NET Core includes a command called `dotnet watch` that can rerun your application or your tests on each code change.
 This document describes how to use the Docker CLI and `dotnet watch` to develop applications in a container.

 See [Develop .NET Core Applications in a Container](../dotnetapp/aspnet-docker-dev-in-container.md) for .NET Core-specific instructions.